Bradley Klahn: 2013: Top 100 debut

 The American finished in Top 100 for 1st time in his career after posting a 40–17 record in Challengers and winning 2 titles in 5 finals.
 Also 11–2 in Futures with 1 title.
 He was the youngest of 6 Americans in year-end Top 100.
 He won 1st Challenger title at Aptos (d.
 Evans) in August and won 2nd at Yeongwol, South Korea (d.
 Daniel) in November.
-Klahn also reached back-to-back finals at Winnetka (l. to Sock) and Binghamton (l. to Kuznetsov) in July, and reached final at Traralgon, Australia (l. to Bhambri) in October…He then reached back-to-back Futures finals in March, winning 1st career Futures title at U.S.A. #8 (d.
+Klahn also reached back-to-back finals at Winnetka (l. to Sock) and Binghamton (l. to Kuznetsov) in July, and reached final at Traralgon, Australia (l. to Bhambri) in October...He then reached back-to-back Futures finals in March, winning 1st career Futures title at U.S.A. #8 (d.
 Cho) and the week before at U.S.A. #7 (l. to Singh).

 In Grand Slam play Klan went 1–1, reached 2R at US Open for 2nd year in a row (l. to Lopez), fell in qualifying at Australian Open (l. to Berankis in Q2), Roland Garros (l. to Velotti in Q1) and Wimbledon (l. to Peliwo in Q1) He compiled records of 1–2 on hard, 0–1 on clay and earned a career-high $153,368.

-2022-2023: Comeback from surgery
+2022–2023: Comeback from surgery, retirement

 He came back in 2022 after a year and a half absence following a back surgery in December 2020.
 His first tournament in singles was at the 2022 French Open qualifying where he used his protected ranking.
 His first tournament back in doubles was the 2022 San Diego Open in September where he participated in singles in qualifying using a protected ranking and in doubles as a wildcard reaching the semifinals with Fernando Verdasco.

+In August 2023, Klahn made his final professional appearance at the 2023 Golden Gate Open.